prysmaticlabs/prysm/sharding/README.md

 -   A **locally-running geth node** that spins up an instance of the Ethereum blockchain and mines on the Proof of Work chain
 -   A **Sharding Manager Contract (SMC)** that is deployed onto this blockchain instance
--   A **sharding client** that connects to the running geth node through JSON-RPC, provides bindings to the SMC
+-   A **sharding node** that connects to the running geth node through JSON-RPC, provides bindings to the SMC
--   A **notary client** that allows users to stake ETH into the SMC and be selected as a notary in a certain period on a shard
+-   A **notary protocol** that allows users to stake ETH into the SMC and be selected as a notary in a certain period on a shard
--   A **proposer client** that is tasked with processing pending tx's into collations that are then submitted to the SMC.
+-   A **proposer protocol** that is tasked with processing pending tx's into collations that are then submitted to the SMC.
 In phase 1, proposers _do not_ execute state, but rather just serialize pending tx data into possibly valid/invalid data blobs.

 Our initial implementation will function through simple command line arguments that will allow a user running the local geth node to deposit ETH into the SMC and join as a notary that is randomly assigned to a shard in a certain period.

 A basic, end-to-end example of the system is as follows:

-1.  _**User starts a notary client and deposits 1000ETH into the SMC:**_ the sharding client connects to a locally running geth node and asks the user to confirm a deposit from his/her personal account.
+1.  _**User starts a sharding node and deposits 1000ETH into the SMC:**_ the sharding node connects to a locally running geth node and asks the user to confirm a deposit from his/her personal account.

 2.  _**Client connects & listens to incoming headers from the geth node and assigns user as notary on a shard per period:**_ The notary is selected in CURRENT_PERIOD + LOOKEAD_PERIOD (which is around a 5 minutes notice) and must download data for collation headers submitted in that time period.

-3.  _**Concurrently, a proposer client processes pending transaction data into blobs:**_ the proposer client will create collation bodies and submit their headers to the SMC.
+3.  _**Concurrently, a proposer protocol processes pending transaction data into blobs:**_ the proposer client will create collation bodies and submit their headers to the SMC.
 In Phase 1, it is important to note that we will _not_ have any state execution.
 Proposers will just serialize pending tx into fixed collation body sizes without executing them for state transition validity.

 5.  _**The set of notaries vote on collation headers as canonical unitl the period ends:**_ the headers that received >= 2/3 votes are accepted as canonical.